 Major Economic Indicators

 - Located in the southeastern corner of the Arabian Peninsula, Oman overlooks the Gulf of Oman, the Arabian Sea and the Strait of Hormuz, a major transit point for crude oil and a trade route connecting the Middle East, India, Africa and Europe.
 Oman is the third most populous country in the six-member Gulf Co-operation Council (GCC), after Saudi Arabia and the UAE.

 - Dominated by oil and gas activities, more than half of Oman’s GDP is generated by the hydrocarbon sector, followed by services (40%) and agriculture (1%).
 Oil and gas accounts for about 70% of exports and some 85% of fiscal revenue, with China being a major market in Asia.
 The country mainly imports machinery and manufactured goods from the UAE, Japan and India.
-The government is developing a SEZ at Duqm into a petrochemical as well as light manufacturing hub.
+The government is developing a special economic zone (SEZ) at Duqm into a petrochemical as well as light manufacturing hub.

 - Oman levies an import tariff of 5% on most imported goods, in keeping with the common external tariff adopted by the GCC customs union (full implementation took effect in 2015).
 Under the Greater Arab Free Trade Area (GAFTA) pact, Oman allows duty-free access among GAFTA states.
 It also has FTAs with the US, Singapore and the European Free Trade Association.
 FTA negotiations between the GCC and China are ongoing.
 Effective from January 2018, Oman will introduce a VAT of 5% under a GCC arrangement.

 - The Public Authority for Investment Promotion and Export Development (ITHRAA) is the main organisation responsible for promoting trade and investment in Oman.
 Sectors including manufacturing, education, healthcare, aquaculture, renewable energy, ICT and tourism are key areas for investment promotion.
 To further open up the Oman market, a new foreign investment law was proposed in 2016 to remove the minimum capital requirement and allow WFOE in setting up business.

-- In 2014, cumulative FDI in Oman amounted US$ 19.7 billion, with the US, the UAE and Japan being the main sources.
-According to China’s Ministry of Commerce, China’s total FDI in Oman reached US$ 189.7 million in the same year, a nine-fold increase from US$21.1 million in 2010, according to China’s Ministry of Commerce.
+- In 2016, cumulative FDI in Oman amounted US$ 18.5 billion, according to UNCTAD.
+China’s total FDI in Oman reached US$200.8 million in the same year, an over nine-fold increase from US$21.1 million in 2010, according to China’s Ministry of Commerce.